awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 # Amazon Aurora PostgreSQL releases and engine versions<a name="AuroraPostgreSQL.Updates.20180305"></a>

-Following, you can find information about supported released versions of the Aurora PostgreSQL\-Compatible Edition database engine\.
-An Aurora database has two version numbers; the Aurora version number and the database engine version number\.
+Following, you can find information about supported released version of the Aurora PostgreSQL\-Compatible Edition database engine\.
+Beginning with PostgreSQL 13\.3, Aurora version numbers are not used\.
 To determine the version numbers of your Aurora PostgreSQL database, see [Identifying your versions of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Versions.md)\.

 To determine which PostgreSQL engine versions are available in an AWS Region, use the [describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
 For example: